 Becoming a landlord can be a mixture of excitement and nerves.
 You are offering someone a home to live in, which is an amazing thing to do – however it’s not to be taken lightly.
+There are a lot of elements when it comes to learning how to be a landlord.
 Handing over control to potential tenants of one of the most expensive things you own and taking responsibility for where someone lives is a big deal!

 Don’t let that scare you though.
 Being a landlord can be really rewarding and profitable.
 It’s just important that you get a few things right.
 Here’s my top tips for first-time landlords…

 Choose the right tenants